 This made me happy since firstly, I really like this manager and we get along well, but also because she has a good understanding of how an employee can perform better when they are happy and satisfied with their working conditions.
 As such, she has allowed me plenty of autonomy in my work and has been receptive and helpful when I communicated how I prefer to work.
 This announcement therefore gave me a sense of a loss of control in the future of my work.

-In my trajectory towards financial independence, I’ve intended to start taking some unpaid leave during summers starting in 2021 and I knew I could have some support from my manager with this idea.
+In my trajectory towards financial independence, I’ve intended to start taking some unpaid leave during summers and I knew I could have some support from my manager with this idea.
 This change now adds some uncertainty to how this will go down and a bit of a sense of vulnerability.

 Will this new manager trust me enough to know that if I leave for a lengthy period I would prepare my substitute accordingly and also put in the effort necessary to catch up on any delays in my work upon my return?